Jaylin Williams (basketball, born 2002)

 Jaylin Michael Williams (born June 29, 2002), nicknamed J-Will, is an American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
 He played college basketball for the Arkansas Razorbacks.
-He was selected by the Thunder in the second round of the 2022 NBA draft.
+A power forward / center, he was selected by the Thunder in the second round of the 2022 NBA draft.
+He is the first-ever NBA player of Vietnamese descent.
+Williams was a member of the Thunder's 2025 NBA championship team.

+Early life and family

+Jaylin Williams was born June 29, 2002 and grew up in Fort Smith, Arkansas.
+Williams's parents are Michael and Linda Williams.
+Michael Williams was a high school basketball star in Fort Smith, Arkansas.
+He is African-American.
+Linda Williams was born in Saigon (now Ho Chi Minh City), South Vietnam and moved to the United States in 1975 after the Vietnam War.A teacher, Linda Williams grew up in Hammond, Indiana.

 High school career

 Williams played basketball for Northside High School in Fort Smith, Arkansas, where he played with his future NBA teammate, Isaiah Joe.
 As a sophomore, he helped his team reach the Class 7A state final.
 In his junior season, Williams averaged 16 points, 11 rebounds and three blocks per game, and was named Arkansas Division I Player of the Year by the Northwest Arkansas Democrat-Gazette.
 He led his team to the Class 6A state title and was named tournament MVP after recording 20 points and 16 rebounds in the title game.
 As a senior, Williams averaged 18.7 points, 12.2 rebounds, 2.7 assists and 2.5 blocks per game, earning Arkansas Gatorade Player of the Year honors and repeating as Arkansas Division I Player of the Year.
-A consensus four-star recruit, he committed to playing college basketball for Arkansas over an offer from Auburn, among other programs.
+A consensus four-star recruit, he committed to playing college basketball for the University of Arkansas over an offer from Auburn, among other programs.

 College career

-As a freshman at Arkansas, Williams averaged 3.7 points and 4.7 rebounds per game.
+As a freshman at the University of Arkansas, Williams averaged 3.7 points and 4.7 rebounds per game.
 He became a regular starter in his sophomore season.
 Williams averaged 10.9 points and 9.8 rebounds per game, receiving first-team All-Southeastern Conference (SEC) honors from the league's coaches.
 He was a second-team All-SEC selection by the Associated Press and made the All-Defensive Team.
 Williams led the NCAA Division I with 54 charges drawn and grabbed 364 rebounds, setting a program single-season record.
 He declared for the NBA draft and opted to forgo his remaining college eligibility.